 Sustainable Medicine: a pragmatic way physicians and other healthcare practitioners can educate, practice, and work together with patients to promote Sustainable Health.

 When this blog was first started back in 2011, the information shared was intended to help readers sift through the noise on social media about the environment, the food system, the medical system, and alternative medicine.
-Since then, through further research, education, and patient care experience, Dr. Andrea has put the backbone of these ideas into a book, which will be published later this year.
-The working title is “10 things I wish I had learned in Medical School.”
+Since then, through further research, education, and patient care experience, Dr. Andrea has put the backbone of these ideas into her book, “10 things I wish I had learned in Medical School.”

 Much of the book is based on Dr. Andrea’s direct patient care experiences.
-A few definitions are helpful here for those new to Osteopathic Medicine, Internal Medicine, and/or Integrative Medicine.
+A few definitions are helpful here for those new to Osteopathic Medicine, Internal Medicine, and/or Integrative or Lifestyle Medicine.

 Osteopathic Medicine is a type of medical practice and philosophy of teaching that includes all of allopathic (M.D.) medicine (and in the US, Osteopaths carry identical certification as M.D.s), but also encompasses hands-on healing and a holistic approach to diagnosis and treatment.

-Osteopathic Manipulative Therapy / Treatment / Medicine (OMT or OMM) is a collection of hands-on healing methods that can move muscles, joints, and fluids with stretching, gentle pressure, and resistance.
+Osteopathic Manipulative Treatment / Medicine (OMT or OMM) is a collection of hands-on healing methods that can move muscles, joints, and fluids with stretching, gentle pressure, and resistance.
 OMT can complement and sometimes replace drugs or surgery.
 It decreases pain, promotes healing, and increases overall mobility.
-Common types include Cranial Osteopathy (the precursor to the now-ubiquitous Cranio-Sacral therapy), Biodynamics, lymphatic drainage, and treatment of chronic conditions such as allergies, headaches, asthma, carpel tunnel syndrome and arthritis, digestive problems, menstrual disorders, and chronic pain.
+Common types include Cranial Osteopathy (the precursor to the now-ubiquitous Craniosacral therapy), Biodynamics, lymphatic drainage, and treatment of chronic conditions such as allergies, headaches, asthma, carpel tunnel syndrome and arthritis, digestive problems, menstrual disorders, and many bone, joint, and muscle issues.

-Board Certified in Internal Medicine means Dr. Andrea passed a test that only about 1 out of every 4 practicing physicians in the US passes successfully, and has kept current on medical education since.
+Board Certified in Internal Medicine means Dr. Andrea passed a test that about 1 out of every 4 practicing physicians in the US passes successfully, and has kept current on medical education since.

-Board Certified in Integrative and Holistic Medicine means she passed a test that very few physicians have taken and passed, which certifies the practitioner is well-versed in many complementary medical therapies and theories including acupuncture, herbalism, ayurveda, and a myriad of others.
+Board Certified in Integrative and Holistic Medicine means she passed a test that certifies the provider is well-versed and can recommend or provide many complementary medical therapies and theories including acupuncture, herbalism, ayurveda, and a myriad of others.